arduino/docs-content/content/hardware/01.mkr/03.carriers/mkr-iot-carrier-rev2/essentials.md

 <EssentialsColumn title="First Steps">
   <EssentialElement title="Quickstart Guide" type="getting-started" link="https://opla.arduino.cc/">
-    All you need to know to get started with your new Arduino Carrier.
+    All you need to know to get started with your new Arduino MKR IoT Carrier.
   </EssentialElement>

 </EssentialsColumn>